iranzo/iranzo.github.io/content/2017-07-26-Citellus-framework-for-detecting-known-issues.markdown

 The Citellus project <https://github.com/citellusorg/citellus/> created by my colleague Robin, aims on creating a set of tests that can be executed against a live system or an uncompressed sosreport tarball (it depends on the test if it applies to one or the other).

-The philosphy behind is very easy:
+The philosophy behind is very easy:

 - There's a wrapper `citellus.py` which allows to select plugins to use, or folder containing plugins, verbosity, etc and a sosreport folder to act against.
 - The wrapper does check the plugins available (can be anything executable from linux, so bash, python, etc are there to be used)
 - Then it setups some environment variables like the path to find the data and proceeds to execute the plugins against, recording the output of them.